ShlinBrian/Realtime_Note_API/frontend/README.md

 # Realtime Notes Frontend

-A collaborative Markdown editor that connects to the Realtime Notes API for real-time multi-user editing.
+A collaborative Markdown editor built with TypeScript that connects to the Realtime Notes API for real-time multi-user editing.

 ## Features